ashleyidesign/web-authoring-1-fa-17/README.md

 ### Attendance

 Come to class.
-Don’t miss class, but if you need to, let me know, in advance via Slack or email; *not* 10 or 15 minutes before the start of class, but at least an hour, if you can.
+Don’t miss class, but if you need to, let me know at least an hour in advance via Slack or email; *not* 10 or 15 minutes before the start of class.
 I’ll do the same. *Thank-you.*

-Also, if you’re *illin’* and need to stay home, you can still attend class, via Google Hangouts; watch the lecture, and check-in with me via Slack.
+Also, if you’re ill and need to stay home, you can still attend class via Google Hangouts; watch the lecture, and check-in with me via Slack.
 I’m flexible, just let me know what’s going on, and let’s work remotely when it makes sense.

 Bottom line, don’t miss more than six (6) classes; that’s missing 3 weeks of class, and will result in a lower grade by at least 20%.
 For example, with six (6) absences, an “A” (94–100%) becomes a “B-” (80–82%).
 And, if you think you may miss more than six (6) classes, consider dropping, else you may receive a final grade of No Credit (NC).